-Cub Scouts, Boy Scouts, Varsity Scouts, Venturers, or Sea Scouts who have disabilities may qualify for limited flexibility in advancement.
+Cub Scouts, Boy Scouts, Venturers, or Sea Scouts who have disabilities may qualify for limited flexibility in advancement.
 Allowances possible in each program are outlined below.
 It does not necessarily matter if a youth is approved to be registered beyond the age of eligibility.
 Experience tells us those members whose parents are involved, or at least regularly consulted, progress the farthest.
-The Guide to Advancement outlines advancement for Cub Scouts (10.2.1.0), Boy Scouts and Varsity Scouts (10.2.2.0) and Venturers and Sea Scouts (10.2.3.0) with special needs.
+The Guide to Advancement outlines advancement for Cub Scouts (10.2.1.0), Boy Scouts (10.2.2.0) and Venturers and Sea Scouts (10.2.3.0) with special needs.

 Individual Scout Advancement Plan for Boy Scouts

 The Individual Scout Advancement Plan (ISAP), No. 512-936 is similar to an Individual Education Plan, which is used in schools to establish a student’s special education eligibility.
 It can also help plan an approach for the education of a student who has disabilities that preclude his or her full participation in a typical curriculum.
-An ISAP is specific to each Scout and is usually prepared in a cooperative effort between parents, Scout leaders, and a health care professional.
+An ISAP is specific to each Scout and is usually prepared in a cooperative effort between parents, Scout leaders, and a healthcare professional.
 The objective of an ISAP is to chart a course through the advancement program that helps a Scout or Venturer with disabilities achieve as much as any limitations will allow, and to facilitate applications for alternative requirements, merit badges, and registration beyond the age of eligibility, as appropriate.

 Application for Alternate Eagle Scout Rank Merit Badges

 In order to earn merit badges, Scouts must successfully complete all requirements as stated, no more, no less.
 Though this rule applies to Scouts with disabilities, some, because of the severity of their medical condition, are permitted to earn alternative badges in lieu of those required for the Eagle Scout rank.
 Topic 10.2.2.3 “Alternative Merit Badges for Eagle Scout Rank” in the Guide to Advancement outlines the process.
 Scouts with special needs must first earn as many of the Eagle-required badges they’re capable of earning before applying for any alternatives.
-With help from his parent or guardian and unit leader, the Scout’s careful review of the requirements prior to starting work on an Eagle-required badge will help him determine if the badge is attainable.
+With help from the parent or guardian and unit leader, the Scout’s careful review of the requirements prior to starting work on an Eagle-required badge will help the Scout determine if the badge is attainable.
 If this isn’t possible, he should apply for approval to earn an alternative badge once he has completed all the other required ones.
 Planning ahead is the key.
-If the Scout qualifies, his parent or guardian and leader may proceed helping him apply for alternative merit badges early on so the Application for Application for Alternative Eagle Scout Rank Merit Badges, No. 512-730, can be completed and submitted on time.
+If the Scout qualifies, the parent or guardian and leader may proceed helping the Scout apply for alternative merit badges early on so the Application for Application for Alternative Eagle Scout Rank Merit Badges, No. 512-730, can be completed and submitted on time.
 It should also be noted the alternative merit badge chosen must provide a similar challenging experience as the required badge.

 Registration Beyond the Age of Eligibility